ClementineAccount/SimpleBreak/README.md

 # Startup Automation

-There are a few methods to automate the starting of this file that one can consider.
+There are a few methods to automate whether the script could run at Startup for Windows that one could consider.
 1. [Windows Batch File in Startup Folder](https://superuser.com/questions/954950/run-a-script-on-start-up-on-windows-10)
 2. [Windows Task Scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10)